AdobeDocs/experience-platform.en/help/segmentation/home.md

 ### Experience Events

-As an [!DNL Adobe Experience Platform] schema, XDM ExperienceEvents record explicit and implicit customer interactions with [!DNL Platform]-integrated applications, including a snapshot of the system at the time the interaction took place.
+As an Adobe Experience Platform schema, XDM ExperienceEvents record explicit and implicit customer interactions with [!DNL Platform]-integrated applications, including a snapshot of the system at the time the interaction took place.
 ExperienceEvents are fact records.
 As such, they are a data source available to you during segment definition.

 As seen in the table below, event data is rendered using keywords which help refine event behavior and specify event attributes.